uskudnik/GraphGL/README.markdown

 GraphGL is a network visualization library designed for rendering (_massive_) graphs in web browsers and puts dynamic graph exploration on the web another step forward.

 In short - it either calculates the layout of the graph in real time or reads node positions.
-It is therefore suitable for static files (exported GraphML/GEXF files converted to python) and for dynamic files.
+It is therefore suitable for static files (exported GraphML/GEXF files converted to JSON) and for dynamic files.

 ### Usage ###

 #### To retrieve the project and required libraries #####

-1. git clone git@github.com:uskudnik/GraphGL.git
+1. `git clone git@github.com:uskudnik/GraphGL.git`
-2. In project directory: git submodule update --init
+2. In project directory: `git submodule update --init`
-3. Wait for download of three.js
+3. Wait for download of `three.js`

 After you have retrieved the library, you can start playing with it.